DonghaoWu/WebDev-tools-demo/React+Redux+webpack/React-Readme.md

 11. fetch() is a window method.

-12. every time the state change, call render() method again.
+12. Every time the state change, call render() method again.

 13. ternary `? :`.